 3. Dine & Drink

 Hungry?
 You’re in luck!
-Choose from over a dozen locally owned restaurants offering just about anything you could wish for: American bistro fare, soup & sandwiches, BBQ, pho, sushi, Mexican, Italian, Indian, Ethiopian, Thai, Turkish, and organic vegetarian.
-You’ll also find several highly regarded coffeehouses, a specialty tea house, and an organic bakery.
+Choose from over a dozen locally owned restaurants offering just about anything you could wish for: American bistro fare, soup & sandwiches, BBQ, Asian pho, sushi, Mexican, Italian, Indian, Ethiopian, Thai, Turkish, and organic vegetarian.
+You’ll also find several highly regarded coffeehouses and an organic bakery.
 Care to relax with a local brew?
-Visit the family-friendly Jefferson County Ciderworks, Cider House 1949, and Depot Brewery for suds made on site.
+Visit the family-friendly Jefferson County Ciderworks and Cider House 1949 for suds made on site.

 4. Hear Live Music

 From Buddy Guy to Dhoad Gypsies of Rajasthan to Suzzy Roche, Fairfield attracts world-class and regional acts as well as stellar local talent to its many venues.
-Check the schedules at the Sondheim Center in the Fairfield Arts & Convention Center, Cafe Paradiso, Depot Brewery, and the Bookhouse.
-On Wednesday nights, witness the unbeatable charm of early and late open mics, as amateurs and professionals alike share their passions with heartfelt—and unpredictable—performances.
+Check the schedules at the Sondheim Center in the Fairfield Arts & Convention Center and Cafe Paradiso.
+On Wednesday nights, witness the unbeatable charm of open mic at Cafe Paradiso, as amateurs and professionals alike share their passions with heartfelt—and unpredictable—performances.

 5. Shop & Browse

 A fun assortment of one-of-a-kind shops surrounds the square.
-You’ll find health products, home & kitchen goods, amazing gifts, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.
+You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.

 6. Go Thrifting